-Directors are required to stand for election at the first AGM following their appointment and annual re-election at each subsequent AGM.
-A Director who retires at an AGM may, if willing to continue to act, be elected or reelected at that meeting.
-If, at a general meeting at which a Director retires, the Company neither re-elects that Director nor appoints another person to the Board in the place of that Director, the retiring Director shall, if willing to act, be deemed to have been re-elected unless at the general meeting it is resolved not to fill the vacancy or unless a resolution for the re-election of the Director is put to the meeting and not passed.
+AGM following their appointment and annual re-election As the Company was incorporated on 14 May 2021, at each subsequent AGM.
+A Director who retires at an no issues regarding long tenure have arisen to be AGM may, if willing to continue to act, be elected or reconsidered by the Board. elected at that meeting.
+If, at a general meeting at which a Director retires, the Company neither re-elects that Succession planning Director nor appoints another person to the Board in the The aim of the Company's succession plan is: place of that Director, the retiring Director shall, if willing to act, be deemed to have been re-elected unless at the to preserve continuity by phasing the retirement of the general meeting it is resolved not to fill the vacancy or original Directors so that they do not all retire at once unless a resolution for the re-election of the Director is after serving nine years; and put to the meeting and not passed.